Rai Bagan: Confrontation with Chatrapati Shivaji Maharaj

-Rai Baghini said, "You have done a great mistake by entering into a forest which dwells under the patronage of a Lion named Shivaji.
+Rai Bagan said, "You have done a great mistake by entering into a forest which dwells under the patronage of a Lion named Shivaji.
 It is miserable to see that you have brought this army of Ruler of Delhi (Aurangzeb) into the jaw of a Lion only because of your ego...
 It is also miserable to see that Shahista Khan, a foolish general of army of Aurangzeb, has brought you along with your forces into enemy's heat of valour."

-It can be seen from the records that, Rai Baghini was not a full time warrior into a Mughal Army.
+It can be seen from the records that Rai Bagan was not a full time warrior into a Mughal Army.
 She was only filling the void created by the absence of male heir with discretion into the family.
 She played a role of administrator after the death of her husband Maharaja Udaji Ram.
-After, death of her son Jag Jivan Rao, she took control of her army till Jag Jivan's son Babu Rao came to discretion.
+After the death of her son Jag Jivan Rao, she took control of her army until Jag Jivan's son Babu Rao came of age.

-In April 1663, Shivaji Maharaj made a surgical strike on Lal Mahal where Shahista Khan was camping in Pune.
+In April 1663, Shivaji Maharaja made a surgical strike on Lal Mahal where Shahista Khan was camping in Pune.
 Khan escaped with heavy losses.
 Later, he was sent to Bengal on the orders of Aurangzeb.
 Rai Bagan was patrolling nearby Pune, even after that.
 Even though there is a mention of Udaji Ram's troops during the Battle of Purandar, she is nowhere mentioned.
-Furthermore, being a widow of Udaji Ram who died in 1633, it can safely be said that during the decade of 1660s, Rai Bagan died.

-Mention of Rai Bagan being caught by Marathas along with her son during the first loot of Surat in Sabhasad Bakhar is wrongly placed.